Immigrating To Canada

 Basic Requirements for Canadian Skilled Worker Visa

-Canada uses a points-based system and issues visas to those applicants who meet
+Canada uses a points-based system and issues visas to those applicants who meet the pass

-the pass mark to qualify for the Canadian Skilled Worker Visa.
-The current pass
+mark to qualify for the Canadian Skilled Worker Visa.
+The current pass mark is 67 points.

-mark is 67 points.
-Applications are judged on criteria such as education, work
+Applications are judged on criteria such as education, work experience, proficiency in

-experience, proficiency in English and/or French ability, your age, and your ability to adapt to life in Canada.
-Once you qualify for your
+English and/or French ability, your age, and your ability to adapt to life in Canada.
+Once

-visa, a medical test must also be taken before a visa is issued.
+you qualify for your visa, a medical test must also be taken before a visa is issued.

-People with education, work experience and abilities to help establish themselves successfully in
+People with education, work experience and abilities to help establish themselves

-Canada should not have any trouble meeting the visa requirements.
+successfully in Canada should not have any trouble meeting the visa requirements.

-While there are several categories of visas, such as skilled worker visa, Investors visa etc. Canada has
+While there are several categories of visas, such as skilled worker visa, Investors visa etc.

-will help determine their general eligibility for a visa.
+online questionnaire that will help determine their general eligibility for a visa.

 All information is provided free of charge.
 The link to the Canadian government website is